-- a) The Assessment policies - b) The NRS quarterly reports - c) The NRS Data quality checklist for collecting and produce accurate and reliable data - d) The NRS annual narrative report, including activities evaluation of outcomes.
+- 1. The Assessment policies - 2.
+The NRS quarterly reports - 3.
+The NRS Data quality checklist for collecting and produce accurate and reliable data - 4.
+The NRS annual narrative report, including activities evaluation of outcomes.

 The AEP Will also monitor on a regular basis the career pathways implementation strategy by reviewing the local career pathways plan developed and approved by the AEP for each local education service providers.